Do you need an impartial, non-judgmental space where you can explore your emotional distress, anxieties, depression and hurt?

 I am particularly interested in working with people facing challenges.
 The kind of troubles and fears that cause us to ask, “Why is this happening to me?
 Why now?”

-I believe counselling and psychotherapy are a vital part of rediscovering our inner calling and enabling us to feel we can contribute confidently in our changing world.
+I believe counselling and psychotherapy are a vital part of facinging long held doubts and insecurities, that helps us to discover our inner calling, and enable us to feel we can contribute confidently in our changing world.

 Sessions are 50 minutes, once a week.

 Psychotherapy training at Re.Vision, Post Diploma in Integrative Psychotherapy from a Soulful Perspective 2017-19.

 2003 to present, Hartpury College and Univiersity, counselling young people encountering a wide spectrum of challenging issues.

 My greatest experience is life itself, wide and varied, and receiving psychotherapy myself over many years as part of my training.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.